nivagator/wxapp/README.md

 Uses the [DarkSky API](https://darksky.net/dev) for weather data and [Skycons](https://darkskyapp.github.io/skycons/) for canvas icons.
 For localhost development, the [CORS-anywhere Heroku app](https://cors-anywhere.herokuapp.com/) is used.

+Server is running using pm2.

+`$ pm2 list` to show running apps

 ### Project todo
   - ~~update timezone to display city/state~~
   - review darksky data and integrate more features